 “We would always prefer to be alone,” a Finnish woman once admitted to me.
 She worked for the tourist board.

-We need not detain ourselves here.
-Only 320,000 – it would appear rather greedy and irresponsible – people cling to this breathtaking, yet borderline uninhabitable rock in the North Atlantic.
-Further attention will only encourage them.
+(We need not detain ourselves with Iceland.
+Only 320,000 people cling to this breathtaking, yet borderline uninhabitable rock in the North Atlantic.
+Further attention will only encourage them).

 MICHAEL BOOTH is the author of critically acclaimed travelogue The Almost Nearly Perfect People.
 He also writes for The Guardian.